Aval Oru Thodar Kathai: Reception

 The film was both a critical and commercial success.
 Balachander won the Filmfare Award for Best Director – Tamil.
 Kutty Krishnan of Kalki praised Balachander for showing bold harsh realities without being preachy while also praising him for making newcomers enact like experienced actors and concluded it's not a film that can be easily dismissed by just saying "Fatafat" (marvellous).

 Remakes

 Aval Oru Thodhar Kathai was remade in Telugu as Anthuleni Katha (1976), also directed by Balachander.
 The same tunes were used in the remake.
 Sripriya and Jayalaxmi reprised their roles, while Haasan portrayed a different role.
-The film was then remade in Bengali as Kabita in 1977 and in Hindi as Jeevan Dhaara in 1982.
+The film was then remade in Hindi as Jeevan Dhaara in 1982.
 In 1983, Balachander directed the Kannada remake Benkiyalli Aralida Hoovu, where Haasan played the guest role of a bus conductor.

 Legacy

 The film is considered a classic and cult film.
 The Times of India named it one "of the landmark movies in the history of Tamil cinema".
 30 years after the film's release, directors Mani Ratnam, K. Bhagyaraj and K. S. Ravikumar named Aval Oru Thodar Kathai as one of their favourite films.
 Mani Ratnam said, "K.Balachandar has done some of the best films before and after Aval Oru Thodar Kathai.
 But I choose it mainly for its storyline.
 It is not the plot or the story, but the character that carries the film through".
 Ravikumar stated, "Through his script and direction, Balachandar brings out the tender core of his middle-class heroine, assailed by problems, in Aval Oru Thodarkathai."
 In 2011, after Balachander had been given the Dadasaheb Phalke Award, Rediff named it one of Balachander's best and wrote, "Aval Oru Thodarkadhai was one of his path-breaking works.
 Sujatha took on the mantle of Kavitha, the hard-working woman who struggles to support her largely ungrateful family.
 The tough exterior conceals a heart of gold, which, tragically, is never seen or recognised by her family.
 The film made waves not just for its principal characters who challenged Tamil cinema's set notions; it was also the dialogues that drew gasps from the audience.
 In creating Kavitha, K Balachander gave life to one of Tamil's most enduring, powerful female characters".
 The Hindu wrote, "Aval Oru Thodarkadhai is a film that will stay with you forever – the invincible heroine was a big draw.
 And with AOT, Sujatha arrived!
 As the eldest daughter, who bears the onus of supporting a large family, she came up with a memorable performance.
 Her matter-of-fact approach to life was very fresh for Tamil audiences, who sang paeans to KB's creative stroke".